-An emphasis will be placed on developing material that will be produced in Moving Images III - in this case, the pilot for a half hour television series.
-Each student will develop a 20-30 page script, with attention paid to story structure, character development, story production concerns, using scene and story analysis as well as critical feedback to craft a polished draft, suitable for production.
-Students will also create a series bible with synopses of future episodes.
-Cinematic Arts faculty and guest judges will choose which script will go into production for Moving Images III.
+An emphasis will be placed on developing material that will be produced in Moving Images III - in this case, the pilot for a half hour television series or a 15-20 minute short film.
+Students who choose a television pilot will also write a second episode, as well as series bible with synopses of future episodes.
+Students who choose the short film will write two short scripts, one of which could be used as a Senior Project.
+For all scripts, attention will be paid to story structure, character development, story production concerns, using scene and story analysis as well as critical feedback to craft a polished draft, suitable for production.
+Cinematic Arts faculty and guest judges will choose finalists for production in Moving Images III instructor and students.
 (Prerequisite: CINE205)